 September Seasonal Posts

-The long days of summer provide more daylight hours to eat ourselves into balance… or eat ourselves out of balance.
-Understanding the importance of summer fare and following certain summer digestive guidelines are the keys for a healthy fall and winter.
-In this article, I will list my top preventive tips as well as my favorite summer foods we should all be seeking out.
+Long days of summer provide more daylight hours to eat ourselves into balance . . . or out of balance.
+Understanding the importance of summer fare and following certain summer digestive guidelines are key for a healthy fall and winter.
+In this article, I will list my top preventive tips as well as my favorite summer foods.
 Let’s reap the benefits that summer was originally meant to bring us!

 September Seasonal Recipes